Extruded PEEK and Polycarbonate

 - Polyurethane: provides excellent wear and abrasion resistance and is highly elastic and impact resistant.
 This durable material maintains its properties in both high and low temperatures.

-Our injection moulding machines and state-of-the-art equipment enable us to quickly adapt to the near-constant advancements our industry experiences.
+Our insert molding machines and state-of-the-art equipment enable us to quickly adapt to the near-constant advancements our industry experiences.
 Advances in polymer technologies open up new avenues for our business each and every year.
 We welcome these advances, as we strive to provide our clients with the most current, cutting edge polymer technology.

 Industries & Applications for Insert Molding